PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_pointers.md

 int* p = NULL; // error: can’t assign a void* to an int* Using nullptr makes code more readable than alternatives and avoids potential confusion when a function is overloaded to accept either a pointer or an integer.

+**copied form referecne
+std::nullptr_t
+Defined in header <cstddef>
+typedef decltype(nullptr) nullptr_t;
+(since C++11)
+std::nullptr_t is the type of the null pointer literal, nullptr.
+It is a distinct type that is not itself a pointer type or a pointer to member type.
+All Its prvalues are null pointer constants.

+sizeof(std::nullptr_t) is equal to sizeof(void*).

 ## Pointers and Booleans
  A pointer can be implicitly converted to a bool.
 A non-null pointer converts to true; pointers with the value nullptr convert to false. void myFunction(int* myPointer)
 {